skoonin/slackr-archiver/README.md

 ## Proper Usage

-The *Recon* app should be setup to run daily via cron.
-It creates a file called <code>slackr_channels.db</code>.
-It will also create a cop of the last day's run db to use as a comparison and backup, <code>slackr_channels.db.last</code>.
+The **Recon** app creates a file called <code>slackr_channels.db</code>.
+It stores each public channels last active message date.

+It will also create a copy of the last day's run db to use as a comparison and backup, <code>slackr_channels.db.last</code>.
+If it finds that a message has a last active date in the db, it won't erase it and start it fresh as if the channel is new. **It should be setup to run daily via cron.**

 The **Archiver** app can be used to either: